ENT Foundation joins more than 50 organizations in sending a letter to EU leaders urging the protection of the oceans as a climate action

-- Put in place a strong High Seas Treaty by the end of 2020.
+- Put a strong High Seas Treaty in place by the end of 2020.

 - Protect at least 30% of the ocean through implemented, highly protected and fully protected areas by the end of 2030, and the remaining 70% of the ocean managed sustainably.